The

 A: Generally the 32 Ohm headphones that come with portable

-earpiece and transformer combination are intended to get the best
+and transformer combination are intended to get the best loudness

-loudness from weak signals.
-If you have some special high
+from weak signals.
+If you have some special high impedance radio

 Q: I've read that piezo earphones like those used here have